Kitchen Exhaust Cleaning

-Kitchen exhaust cleaning is a standard part of the routine maintenance of any cooking establishments under code NFPA 96.
-All kitchen managers and restaurant owners should be aware of its role in fire prevention and ensure it is done on a regular basis.
+Kitchen exhaust cleaning is a standard part of the routine maintenance of any commercial cooking establishment under code NFPA 96.
+All kitchen managers and restaurant owners should be aware of the role of kitchen hood and ductwork cleaning in fire prevention and ensure it is done on a regular basis.

 The cleanliness of the kitchen exhaust system is one of the assessment criteria in the grading system for food outlets.
 Get professional service from Superior Steam & Vac.